 The player registration fee, team sponsorships, donations and DSA fundraisers make up the bulk of the house program finances.

-Each team will be given a budget as determined by the DSA Board prior to the start of the season.

 Any money raised by the teams must be deposited into the DSA account and an invoice or receipt must be turned in to the treasurer for reimbursement out of team funds.

 HOW MONIES ARE SPENT